A Scalable Lift-and-Project Differentiable Approach For the Maximum Cut Problem

 Starting from an initial point $\mathbf{x}$, the updates in \eqref{eqn: GD in unlifted} are run for $T$ iterations.

-where $\alpha>0$ is the step size and the projection operator is applied element-wise.
-We next state two properties of the graph Laplacian $\mathbf{L}$. \begin{lemma} For any graph with one connected component, $\mathbf{L}$ is positive semidefinite (PSD). \end{lemma} \begin{lemma} For any graph with one connected component, the null space of $\mathbf{L}$, is one-dimensional, spanned by the all-ones vector $\mathbf{e}_n$. \end{lemma} Lemma~\ref{lemm: L is PSD} follows from the non-negativity of the objective of \eqref{eqn: cut quco unlifted} as we have $\sum_{(v,u)\in E}(\mathbf{x}_{v}-\mathbf{x}_{u})^2\geq 0$.
-Lemma~\ref{lemm: null space of L} holds due to the row-sum property of $\mathbf{L}$ (each row or column sums up to $0$) \cite{chung1997spectral}.
+where $\alpha>0$ is the step size and $\mathrm{Proj}_{[-1,1]}$ is the projection operator, applied element-wise.
+We next state two properties of the graph Laplacian $\mathbf{L}$. \begin{lemma} For any graph with one connected component, $\mathbf{L}$ is positive semidefinite (PSD). \end{lemma} \begin{lemma} For any graph with one connected component, the null space of $\mathbf{L}$,

+is one-dimensional, spanned by the all-ones vector $\mathbf{e}_n$. \end{lemma} \begin{remark} Since we are solving the MaxCut problem, we assume that the graph $G$ has only one connected component, i.e., there is a path from any two nodes.
+If the graph has multiple connected components, then MaxCut can be solved independently on each component. \end{remark} Lemma~\ref{lemm: L is PSD} follows from the non-negativity of the objective of \eqref{eqn: cut quco unlifted} as we have $\sum_{(v,u)\in E}(\mathbf{x}_{v}-\mathbf{x}_{u})^2\geq 0$.
+Lemma~\ref{lemm: null space of L} holds due to the row-sum property of $\mathbf{L}$ (each row or column sums up to $0$) \citep{chung1997spectral}.

 As a direct result of Lemma~\ref{lemm: L is PSD}, $f$ is convex as $\mathbf{L}$ is PSD.
 A direct result of Lemma~\ref{lemm: null space of L} is that for any $c\in\mathbb{R}$, we have $c\mathbf{e}_n \in N(\mathbf{L})$.